Unnecessary Expenses to Cut Now So You Can Travel More!

 9. Create a Budget

 Believe it or not, having a budget is one of the key ways you will be able to find out where you can cut costs!
 Every month we fill in an excel sheet that has all our different expenses.
 Some expenses we know are fixed, so we focus most on expenses we can reduce (Electric, Water, Gas, Food, Entertainment).

 Once you have a handle on your budget, you can set money aside in a savings account (so it collects interest) for your travel bucket list vacations!

 10. Upgrading Your Cellphone

 I am guilty of this one!
 I used to upgrade my phone every year when the new iPhone came out.
-It wasn’t until I got a holiday deal where it was buying one phone to get one free.
+It wasn’t until I got a holiday deal where I was buying one phone to get one free.
 It just so happened my husband actually needed a new phone, so I got the free one.

 The catch, however was that it would only stay free as long as I kept it for the full 2-year contract.
 That’s when I realized it wasn’t worth upgrading my phone.
 Now I never upgrade my phone unless it no longer works.
 By doing this, you can save so much extra money, and therefore, travel more!

 11. Cut Cable

 If you haven’t already, cut that cable!
 Since buying our new place, we just pay for the internet and bought an Amazon Fire Stick.
-I am not sure where your morals stand, but there are ways to use the Firestick to basically see all the same things you would be paying for, but free.
-To find out how to do that, Youtube is a great source.
+There are tons of subscriptions like Youtube tv that tend to be less than cable.

 You can also reach out to friends and family for subscription passwords or even chip in with them.
 That would lessen the bill for everyone!